sni-J/CS206/index.md

 - `Arrays.toString(a)`, `Arrays.equals(a, b)`, ...

-$\downarrow$ all equivalent code since default value of double is 0.0
+Code fragments below are all equivalent since default value of double is 0.0

 ```java
 double[] a;